August 4, 2017 at 3:25 PM

 Uber is also using a similar algorithm for UberEats – its food delivery service - but taking it one step further to improve the accuracy of its predicted food delivery time.
 By analysing historic data of previous orders taken and adding on the typical food preparation time required once an order is taken, UberEats’ delivery time estimates are getting more accurate every day and allowing it to offer cool new features like displaying 30 minute delivery options and popular options near you based on past orders and details like time of day and delivery location.

 Google says, that about 50 – 70% of the messages Gmail receives are spam.
 Thank goodness it’s been using machine learning for years to analyse spam and detect patterns that it can now use to identify and eliminate 99.9% of that spam before it reaches your inbox.

 Google Maps and Waze

 Google Maps and Waze (owned by Google) navigation apps are running on millions of mobile devices at any given time sending users’ location and driving speed to a central server to predict driving times as well as alternate routes.
 Waze encourages users to drive with the app open even if they are not using it to calculate average speeds, check for errors, improve layout and learn road and turn direction.
 Waze collects data for every route driven with the app open, learns these routes and is able to suggest optimal routes based on what it’s learned from observing all users driving similar routes.

-Whether you realise it or not, you are already using or benefiting from Machine Learning every day in various real-world and digital world ways.
+Whether you realise it or not, you are already using or benefiting from Machine Learning algorithms every day in various real-world and digital world ways.
 But I hope the above mobile app use cases bring machine learning now closer to home for you – to the palm of your hand - and get you thinking of the many cool ways you could apply machine learning to improve the profitability of your business and experience for your customers.